06 270 320 26 info@noxx-rss.com

 Legal obligations for the use of XRF analyzers.

-Performing a risk analysis
+• Preparing a risk analysis (RI&E).

-Appointing a Radiation protection officer
+• Appointing a radiation protection expert.

 XRF analyzer